-In the EU, the process of cross-border integration has been actively promoted by the creation of the euro and the ongoing harmonisation of regulation and supervision - in recent years epitomised by the Financial Services Action Plan (FSAP).
-Admittedly, financial markets integration in the EU has so far been a mixed bag.
+In the EU, the process of cross-border integration has been actively promoted by the creation of the euro and the ongoing harmonisation of regulation and supervision - in the last years epitomised by the Financial Services Action Plan (FSAP).
+Admittedly, financial markets integration in the EU has so far been a mixed picture.

 Until now, integration has mostly taken place in wholesale markets, such as the money market and the bond markets.
-Many investment banking segments such as capital raising and mergers and acquisitions (M&A) for large corporations are also dominated by global giants.
+Many investment banking segments such as capital raising and mergers and acquisitions (M&A) for large corporates are also dominated by global giants.
 In contrast, retail financial services are still to a very large extent controlled by domestic players, at least in the old member states.

-...
-AND INSTITUTIONS ...
+... and institutions...

-Probably cross-border integration is only just beginning.
+My guess is that we still have only seen the beginning of cross-border integration.
 Banking integration will probably not primarily take place through direct cross-border provision of services but through cross-border bank M&A. Integration of ownership will result in integration of lending/funding, organisation, products and services.

-According to a study by the European Central Bank (ECB), 43 banks and banking groups are active in more than three EU countries.
-Only some years ago, crossborder banking M&A in the EU was only taking place between small countries or vis-à-vis the new member states - Austrian and Swedish banks' expansion into some central European and Baltic countries are well-known examples of this phenomenon.
+According to a study by the ECB, 43 banks and banking groups are active in more than three EU countries.
+Only some years ago, cross-border banking M&A in the EU was only taking place between small countries or vis-à-vis the new member states - Austrian banks' expansion into some Central European countries is a good example of this phenomenon.
 Now this is changing.
-Today major banks from large countries are all trying to build European platforms.
-For instance, Spanish Grupo Santander now owns the fifth largest UK bank, and Barclays of the UK owns the sixth largest private sector bank in Spain.
-And this year, the medium sized Italian bank Antonveneta was acquired by the Dutch bank ABN Amro, while the largest Italian bank, UniCredito, acquired the third largest German Bank, HVB.
+Today French, Spanish, German and UK banks are all trying to build European platforms.
+For instance, as you all know, Spanish Grupo Santander now owns the fifth biggest UK bank, and Barclays of UK owns the sixth largest private sector bank in Spain.
+And this spring, we are all witnessing the takeover battles, started by foreign bids, for two Italian banks.